SuThwe/cs544-EnterpriseArchitecture/README.md

 # cs544-EnterpriseArchitecture

-This is a repo for the final project of the course.
+This is a repo for the final project "Food order system" of the course.